vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of authorizeAndCapture operation on the Velocity REST server.<br/>

- <b>                                                                                                                       public VelocityResponse invokeAuthorizeAndCaptureRequest(com.velocity.models.request.authorizeAndCapture.AuthorizeAndCaptureTransaction authorizeAndCaptureTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+ <b>                                                                                                                       public VelocityResponse authorizeAndCapture(AuthorizeAndCaptureTransaction authorizeAndCaptureTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>authorizeAndCaptureTransaction </b> - holds the values for the authorizeAndCapture request AuthorizeAndCaptureTransaction <br/>